rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 Provided Libraries
 -----

+update: I have created the filterpy project, into which I am slowly moving a lot of this code.
+Some of the chapters use this project, some do not (yet).
+It is at https://github.com/rlabbe/filterpy For the time being this book is it's documentation; I cannot spend a lot of time working on the documentation for that library when I am writing this book.

 I've not structured anything nicely yet.
 For now just look for any .py files in the base directory.
 As I pull everything together I will turn this into a python library, and probably create a separate git project just for the python code.

 There are python files with a name like *xxx*_internal.py.
 I use these to store functions that are useful for the book, but not of general interest.
 Often the Python is the point and focus of what I am talking about, but sometimes I just want to display a chart.
 IPython Notebook does not allow you to collapse the python code, and so it sometimes gets in the way.
 Some IPython books just incorporate .png files for the image, but I want to ensure that everything is open - if you want to look at the code you can.